Vaccine Frequently Asked Questions

 6) When will other COVID-19 vaccines be approved?

-As of January 20, 2021, large-scale (Phase 3) clinical trials are in progress or are being planned for three COVID-19 vaccines in the United States:
+As of February 27, 2021, large-scale (Phase 3) clinical trials are in progress or being planned for two COVID-19 vaccines in the United States:

 - AstraZeneca’s COVID-19 vaccine